 There are various ways to get relief from this condition.
 Some physicians recommend allowing vertigo attacks to settle on their own after a few days or weeks.
 They believe that it enables the brain to learn how to compensate for the problems that are going within the inner ear.
 Here is a list of recommendations that your family doctor may give you:

 It can bring back your sense of balance by allowing your other senses to take over.
 This kind of care works if your vertigo is chronic and severe.
-This method is also helpful if a problem within the inner ear causes your vertigo attacks.
+This method is also helpful if a problem within the inner ear causes your spinning attacks.

 Medication for dizziness

 This technique does not get rid of your vertigo permanently.
 It only minimizes symptoms, giving you some level of relief even if it is only temporary.
-To achieve longer-lasting relief, you have to address the underlying cause of vertigo.
+To achieve longer-lasting relief, you have to address the underlying cause of spinning.
 We will talk about this particular topic later.

 Canalith repositioning techniques

 This technique is a set of particular movements that work to realign the crystals that have moved out of place within the inner ear.
 One such method is known as the Epley maneuver.
 Anyone can do this at home.
-This maneuver, when done correctly, often helps relieve your bouts of vertigo.
+This maneuver, when done correctly, often helps relieve your bouts of spinning.

 When your vertigo condition links to anxiety, counseling and cognitive behavioral therapy may assist you in reducing the severity and frequency of your condition.